PratimaPanigrahi/FlipCard_Flutter/README.md

 flutter build apk --release
 ```
 ## Open in VS Code / Android Studio:
--Navigate to the project folder.
+Navigate to the project folder.
--Open the project and hit the Run ▶️ button or use the terminal.
+Open the project and hit the Run
+▶️ button or use the terminal.

 ---